X

 AmericanaSinger-Songwriter

-Our 2024 Singer-Songwriter Competition Runner-Up is returning with a beautiful collection of music from his project Measure 1 which will feature a select group of local students to perform the orchestral arrangements of these songs.
+2024 Acorn Singer-Songwriter Competition Runner Up Andy Sydow will return to The Acorn on Saturday, April 26th.
+The concert will feature former competition finalist Doug Harsch and emerging artist Molly Cooper.
 Andy is an accomplished multi-instrumentalist whose lyrics paint a picture of poetic realism.
 He draws comparisons to voices like Paul Simon and Jackson Browne, mixed with a roots rock vibe reminiscent of Tom Petty or Nathaniel Rateliff & The Night Sweats.

 About the Artists: